PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/README.md

-# Node.js-Hands-on-Workshop
-A complete hands-on Node.js REST API workshop designed for beginners to intermediates.
-This 3-day program covers building real-world server-side applications using Node.js, Express.js, MongoDB, and PostgreSQL — from core concepts to deployment.
-Ideal for learners looking to master backend fundamentals through structured, practical projects.

-# 🚀 Node.js API Workshop 2025
+# 🚀 Node.js-Hands-on-Workshop 2025

-Welcome to the official repository for the **3-Day Node.js REST API Workshop**.
-This hands-on workshop is designed for beginners to intermediate developers to build real-world backend applications using Node.js, Express.js, MongoDB, and PostgreSQL — from scratch to deployment.
+Welcome to the official repository for the 3-Day Node.js REST API Workshop.
+This hands-on program is tailored for beginner to intermediate developers aiming to build real-world backend applications using Node.js, Express.js, MongoDB, and PostgreSQL.
+From core concepts to deployment, this workshop offers a structured, practical approach to mastering backend fundamentals.

 ---